naubiomech/TeensyNanoExoCode/Documentation/README.md

 ```

 #### Char
-The Char type can store a one character.
+The Char type can store one character.
 The character should be surrounded by single quotes (e.g., 'P','u','p','p','y').

 **ex.** [BleMessage.h](/ExoCode/src/BleMessage.h)
 ```